Saber Hossain Chowdhury: Inter Parliamentary Union

 Chowdhury was the 28th President of Inter-Parliamentary Union (IPU).
 He was elected to the position on 16 October 2014 for a term of 3 years and is the first Bangladeshi to hold this post.
 IPU is the world organization of parliaments and is the focal point for worldwide parliamentary dialogue.
 IPU supports the efforts of and works in close cooperation with United Nations whose objectives its shares.
 It enjoys Permanent Observer status at the UN.
 As IPU President Chowdhury is also a member of the high-level group - Every Woman Every Child - a global movement to champion the health of women, children and adolescents led by former UN Secretary-General Ban Ki-moon.

-First elected as a Member of Parliament from a central constituency in Dhaka-9 in June 1996, Chowdhury has been prominent in the enactment, through Private Member Bills, of groundbreaking legislation such as repeal of the Leper's Act.
+First elected as a member of parliament from a central constituency in Dhaka-9 in June 1996, Chowdhury has been prominent in the enactment, through Private Member Bills, of groundbreaking legislation such as repeal of the Leper's Act.
 Now serving his third term in the Parliament, he is Chair of Parliamentary Standing Committee on Ministry of Jute and Textiles.
 Saber Hossain Chowdhury has been actively involved in Commonwealth Parliamentary Association (CPA) initiatives and served as a CPA resource person on orientation and capacity-building for Members of Parliament from Africa and the Small Island Developing States (SIDS) at the meeting of the Small Island and the Developing States Study Group on the Role of Parliament in Climate Change, held in Zanzibar, Tanzania, in May 2011.

 As Chair of the Asian Advisory Group of Parliamentarians for Disaster Risk Reduction and Global Champion of the United Nations Office on Disaster Risk Reduction (UNISDR), Chowdhury has worked with parliamentarians in Seoul in 2012 and Vientiane in 2014.

-Award
+Chowdhury was arrested in October 2024 from Gulshan following the fall of the Sheikh Hasina led Awami League government.

+Awards and associations

-Chowdhury awarded by World Health Organization (WHO) on World No Tobacco Day.
+Chowdhury given an award for the World No Tobacco Day by World Health Organization (WHO).

-On 17 October, Chowdhury was awarded by Vladimir Putin the "Order of Friendship" the highest state honour provided to foreigners for his contribution to global development through IPU.
+On 15 October 2017, Chowdhury was awarded the "Order of Friendship" by Vladimir Putin, the highest state honour provided to foreigners for his contribution to global development through IPU.